 The project reflects my interest on the built environment of the Kingdom of Bahrain.

-bahrainparks.org is developed in R-Shiny, and is hosted on Amazon Web Services (AWS)
+bahrainparks.org is developed in R-Shiny, and is was hosted on Amazon Web Services (AWS), now on Digital Ocean

 Bahrain Parks Link